 The Sooners are one-third of the way done with the regular season so Sooners Illustrated is going to look at a couple of things.

-Through the first four games, who has been the second best player on defense for OU?
-The assumption being nobody would argue with Eric Striker being No. 1.
+Through the first four games, who has been the best player on offense for OU?
 We asked, you answered.

 Offensive line isn’t a sexy pick, but it’s tough to argue against Daryl Williams as the best player on OU’s offense.
 The honor goes to Williams, but it’s sort of a combined award for the offensive line.

 The experience among that group has gone a long way toward the Sooners usually accomplishing whatever they want and when they want to do it.

 Though the group has been solid, nobody has been better than Williams.
 Three out of the four games coach Bob Stoops has made sure to mention Williams as somebody who played a great game.

 For the season, OU is averaging 222.8 rushing yards per game and 5.9 yards per carry.
 The best performance was the last one at West Virginia.